Electric Embers: Handcrafted hosting, powering the fires of change

 • You may be able to kick Apple Mail into recognizing the digest format by temporarily activating its “view all headers” option: While viewing the garbled digest message, select View -> Message -> All Headers from the menu.
 If the digest doesn’t immediately display correctly, try exiting Apple Mail and then opening it again.
 You can restore this setting to its default afterward, and the digest in question should continue being displayed properly – but you will need to repeat this process for any future garbled digests.

 • For a more permanent workaround, you can switch to the simpler plain digest reception mode instead of rich digest.
-Login to the Groups service (there should be a link to the correct URL in the footer on any list message you have received), go to Subscriber Options, and change your Reception Mode to just “digest”.
+Login to the Groups service (there should be a link to the correct URL in the footer on any list message you have received), go to Subscriber Options, and change your Reception Mode to just “Digest”.
 This will simplify the content you receive, removing all original formatting, images, and attachments, but with the benefit of universal compatibility.

 Why can't I see who any Groups messages are from?